grantwill74/notes-on-algorithm-design/slides/module_3/module_3.md

 | $2^n$     | any operation on all combinations of something
 | $n!$      | any operation on all permutations (orderings) of something

 ---

-# Actual quiz next class

-Next class we will have a quiz on this material.

-This quiz counts!
-It's going to measure your understanding of this module.

-**You must bring paper and a writing implement!
-This is your responsibility!
-Set six different reminders on your phone!**

----

-# Actual quiz next class (2)

-Start studying now, and try to resolve any feelings of meta-cognitive unease.
-If you feel like "I don't quite get this", listen to the feeling!

-Test yourself.
-The quiz will be proctored, pen-and-paper, and timed (10 minutes).
-If you aren't studying at least a little bit under these time and resource controls, you aren't studying for the quiz!

-The quiz will test the first learning mastery standard: that you can understand and prove things using Bachmann-landau notation.

----

-# How should I study?

-Do the following practice exercises!
-Some are worked, some are not.

-Then, rewrite them on a cheat sheet.
-It's an open materials quiz.
-Any printed material is acceptable.
-Composing your own cheat sheet will help comprehension a lot.
-I recommend 1 sheet per learning standard.

-Set a practice timer for each problem.
-Turn off your electronic devices.
-You will have 10 minutes.

-Remember: *if you aren't studying under time controls with pen and paper, **you aren't studying!***

-And remember to bring pen and paper for the quiz next class!

----